 Nightlife On Koh Samet

-The nightlife on Koh Samet is centered around the main town, Ao Prao, and the beaches Haad Sai Kaew and Haad Sai Khao.
+Koh Samet’s nightlife is mainly centered around Ao Prao and the beaches of Haad Sai Kaew and Haad Sai Khao.

-Popular with backpackers is the Silver Sand Bar on Ao Wong Duan, the beach that hosts Koh Samet's Full Moon Party.
+If you’re after something more backpacker-friendly, head to Silver Sand Bar on Ao Wong Duan, home to Koh Samet’s own version of a Full Moon Party.

-Don't expect the neon lights of Pattaya, or the nightlife of Samui (Chaweng) or Phuket (Patong), but do expect a good vibe on the seafront.
+Don’t expect the neon chaos of Pattaya or the all-night energy of Chaweng (Samui) or Patong (Phuket), but do expect a fun, easygoing vibe right by the sea.

 In Quick Summary